 An expungement is favorable since it removes many of the hardships associated with a conviction.

 6. Does a conviction affect gun rights?

-A possession conviction does not harm a defendant’s gun rights.
+A possession conviction does not harm your gun rights.

-In some instances, a conviction in California causes a defendant to lose his right to:
+In some instances, a conviction in California causes you to lose your right to:

 - own a gun, or

 An example is any crime that is charged as a felony.

 Possessing a burglary tool, though, will not produce either of these results.